 - If you had radiation therapy, a copy of your treatment summary

 - If you had chemotherapy, a list of your drugs, drug doses, and when you took them

-- Copies of any imaging studies, such as x-rays and CT scans (these can often be put on a DVD)
+- Copies of any imaging tests, such as x-rays and CT scans (which can usually be stored digitally on a DVD, etc.)